CyberCactus64/fake-usb-keyboard/README.md

 This project must be used **only in controlled environments** and on systems for which explicit authorization has been granted.
 It is the responsibility of the user to ensure that usage complies with internal company policies, local laws, and applicable regulations.

+It is designed exclusively as a demonstration tool for corporate security awareness, penetration testing, or training sessions related to the risks of untrusted USB devices.

 This repository is provided **for educational and demonstration purposes only**.